saurabhshri/GSoC-2017-Accepted-Proposals/CCExtractor/CCAligner - Word by Word Audio Subtitle Sync/README.md

 Email Address : saurabh.shrivastava54[at]gmail.com

-Have you been apllied to GSoC before? : No. First time GSoCer.
+Have you been applied to GSoC before? : No. First time GSoCer.